zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
+He is a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
 His research focuses on natural language processing and machine learning.
-He achieved first place in 4 tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023 .
+He achieved first place in 4 tasks at the SemEval Workshops, and was honored with the Best System Award at SemEval-2023 .

 # Research Interests
 - Representation Learning for NLP
 - Sentiment and Emotion Analysis
-- Harmful Content Detection
 - Trustworthy Large Language Models

 # 🔥 News